MagicPhase/Backwards-DIY-Backplane/README.md

 <img src="https://github.com/user-attachments/assets/1e527c3c-2a17-4363-bd2a-bd9eb2ba5340" width=33% height=33%><br>

-To properly use an Allen Bradley SBC, set JP1 (reset function) to position 2 (right).
-Jumper JP2 and JP3 CPU power pins.
+To properly use an Allen Bradley SBC, jumper JP2 and JP3 CPU power pins.
 To check for proper operations, attach ATX power with no cards installed and power up.
 You should see the CPU power indicators lit if the jumpers are installed and F1 fuse is good.
 F1 should be a 5A fuse.

 <img src="https://github.com/user-attachments/assets/8dffa297-4125-4911-934f-8b2290447783" width=33% height=33%><br>